-What is a Short term Investment?
+What is a Short Term Investment?
+Meaning

-In simple language, a short term investment plan is where the money is invested for a shorter period ranging from few days to a maximum of 3 years.
-However, there might be opinions where a period upto 5 years is termed as short term.
+In simple language, a short term investment plan is where the money is invested for a short period of time ranging from few days to a maximum of 3 years.
+However, there might be differentiated opinions where a period upto 5 years might be termed as short term.

-However, if you tend to invest larger amounts for a shorter period, you can’t expect to get high returns.
+However, if you tend to invest fairly larger amounts but only for a shorter period, you can’t expect to get very high returns.
 To reap good benefits you need to widen your risk horizon and think and plan for your long term investments as well.

 Now coming to the point, your short term objectives might include anything ranging from:

 - Buying your favourite car say after 2 years.